meg-gutshall/flatiron-curriculum-notes/rails/validations-and-forms/rails-testing.md

 Here's one idea:

->> When the steering wheel is rotated to the left, the tires rotate to the left.
+&nbsp;&nbsp;&nbsp;&nbsp;*When the steering wheel is rotated to the left, the tires rotate to the left.*

 This makes sense, but it's testing much more than the steering wheel.
 This test relies on the view (steering wheel), the model (tires), _and_ the controller (steering column)!